 What?!
 Isn’t the point of winter-hating to hide inside from the biting cold?
 Well, while stationed in Grand Forks, North Dakota (having moved there from Guam—oh, the cruel irony), I was convinced I’d need to hibernate through the first winter because I was not cut out for this weather, thank you very much.
 That didn’t last long, as cabin fever quickly set in.

 I learned from the locals that gear is everything!
-Sporting waterproof boots with lug soles, a parka that was good for many degrees below zero (why is this even a thing), silk long johns, and a robber-like knit cap with mouth and eye cutouts, every day or two I’d waddle around the icy neighborhood like an overstuffed snowman in order to get a breath of fresh air and a little perspective.
+Sporting waterproof boots with lug soles, a parka that was good for many degrees below zero (why is this even a thing), silk long johns, and a robber-like knit cap with mouth and eye cutouts, every day or two I’d waddle around the icy neighborhood like an overstuffed snowman to get a breath of fresh air and a little perspective.

 I know, I know, exercising is on every single “how to feel better and cope with life” list, but with good reason.
 Regular exercise not only improves your physical health, but it’s also a proven mood enhancer.
 Even if you happen to be stationed in a colder climate than you'd like, why not throw yourself into a new winter sport?
-Perhaps learn how to ski or snowboard or take some walks with camera in hand to capture winter scenes.
+Perhaps learn how to ski or snowboard or take some walks with a camera in hand to capture winter scenes.

 With all the holiday parties and activities behind us, it can seem like there’s not much to look forward to right now.
 Why not organize a get-together or party?
 And it doesn’t have to be a big ‘do’: meet with a new neighbor for coffee, help out a friend's home business by hosting a home show, or plan a couples’ or girls’ get-away.